Hippocampus: Neuroanatomy

-The hippocampus, and dentate gyrus that is folded into the hippocampal archicortex have the shape of a curved, rolled-up tube.
+The hippocampus and dentate gyrus that is folded into the hippocampal archicortex have the shape of a curved, rolled-up tube.
 The curve of the hippocampus (known as cornu Ammonis) uses the initial letters CA to name the hippocampal subfields CA1-CA4.
 CA4 is in fact the polymorphic layer or hilus of the dentate gyrus, but CA4 is still sometimes in use to describe the part of CA3 that inserts between the dentate gyrus regions or blades.
 It can be distinguished as an area where the cortex narrows into a single layer of densely packed pyramidal neurons, which curl into a tight U shape.
 One edge of the "U" is CA4, the hilus of the dentate gyrus.
 This is embedded into the backward-facing, flexed dentate gyrus.

-In humans the hippocampus is described as having an anterior and posterior part; in other primates they are termed rostral and caudal, and in rodent literature they are the ventral and dorsal part.
+In humans the hippocampus is described as having an anterior and posterior part; in other primates they are termed rostral and caudal, and in rodents they are termed ventral and dorsal.
 Both parts are of similar composition but belong to different neural circuits.
 The dentate gyrus combined with other hippocampal regions form a banana-like structure, with the two hippocampi joined at the stems by the commissure of fornix (also called the hippocampal commissure).

-In primates, the part of the hippocampus at the bottom, near the base of the temporal lobe, is much broader than the part at the top.
+In humans and other primates, the part of the hippocampus at the bottom, near the base of the temporal lobe, is much broader than the part at the top.
 This means that in cross-section the hippocampus can show a number of different shapes, depending on the angle and location of the cut.

 In a cross-section of the hippocampus, including the dentate gyrus, several layers will be shown.
 The dentate gyrus has three layers of cells – the outer molecular layer, the middle granular layer, and the inner polymorphic layer also known as the hilus.
 The CA3 subfield has the following cell layers known as strata: lacunosum-moleculare, radiatum, lucidum, pyramidal, and oriens.
 CA2 and CA1 also have these layers except the lucidum stratum.

 The input to the hippocampus (from varying cortical and subcortical structures) comes from the entorhinal cortex via the perforant path.
 The entorhinal cortex (EC) is strongly and reciprocally connected with many cortical and subcortical structures as well as with the brainstem.
 Different thalamic nuclei, (from the anterior and midline groups), the medial septal nucleus, the supramammillary nucleus of the hypothalamus, and the raphe nuclei and locus coeruleus of the brainstem all send axons to the EC, so that it serves as the interface between the neocortex and the other connections, and the hippocampus.

 The EC is located in the parahippocampal gyrus, a cortical region adjacent to the hippocampus.
 This gyrus conceals the hippocampus.
 The parahippocampal gyrus is adjacent to the perirhinal cortex, which plays an important role in the visual recognition of complex objects.
 There is also substantial evidence that it makes a contribution to memory, which can be distinguished from the contribution of the hippocampus.
 It is apparent that complete amnesia occurs only when both the hippocampus and the parahippocampus are damaged.